vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 ## Predefined services

-Vulcain provides predefined services availables with standardized names.
+Vulcain provides predefined services available with standardized names.
 All predefined service names are defined in a static class named ```DefaultServiceNames```

 | name | service |